Talcum Baby Powder and Ovarian Cancer

 Johnson & Johnson Attempts to Block Claims

-Johnson & Johnson used a controversial strategy in 2021 to try to avoid thousands of lawsuits over cancer.
-It created a new company and placed all asbestos liabilities in it.
+In 2021, Johnson & Johnson used a controversial strategy to try to avoid thousands of lawsuits over cancer.
+It created a new company and transferred all asbestos liabilities to it.
 The new company then filed for bankruptcy.

 Texas law allowed this maneuver, and the company claims it is legal.
 Johnson & Johnson promised the new company $2 billion to deal with claims.
 Consumer advocates say the move makes it more difficult for victims to recover damages.[8]